 5 hours lecture (GR or P/NP).
 Course is equivalent to two years of high school French.
+Acceptable for credit: UC/CSU

 Study and practice in speaking, understanding, reading and writing French: Emphasis on understanding basic grammatical concepts.
+1102.00